isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 Suppose that the HA setup includes two active servers, e.g. ``server1`` and ``server2`` and the latter needs to be shut down for the maintenance.
-The administrator should send the ``ha-maintenance-start`` to the server1, as this is the server which is going to handle the DHCP traffic while the other one is offline.
+The administrator should send the ``ha-maintenance-start`` to server1, as this is the server which is going to handle the DHCP traffic while the other one is offline.
 The server1 may respond with an error if its state or the partner's state does not allow for the maintenance.
 For example,